 Table of Contents

-- The structure of the SAT scoring system
+- Key Features of the Digital SAT 2025

 - Final words